 Defining a Dispensational Covenant Theology

-The biblical concepts of The Covenant of Works and The Covenant of Grace, represent two theological layers that run throughout redemptive history.
+The biblical concepts that are often summarised by the terms The Covenant of Works and The Covenant of Grace, represent two theological layers that run throughout redemptive history.

 Both express contrary principles (works and grace), and we are rightly conditioned to believe that salvation is only by grace, yet we can never forget that both are directly concerned with soteriology.

-The Covenant of Grace presents the only way of salvation for sinful humanity, but the Covenant of Works holds forth the perfect standard of righteousness that is still required in order for that salvation to be provided.
+The Covenant of Grace presents the only way of salvation for sinful humanity, but the Covenant of Works maintains the perfect standard of righteousness that is still required in order for that salvation to be provided.

-Concerning these twin realities it’s been well said that it was a covenant of works for Jesus, so that it can be a covenant of grace for us.
+Concerning this dynamic it’s been well said that it was a covenant of works for Jesus, so that it can be a covenant of grace for us.

-With this in mind, when covenant theologians bump into the conditional nature of the Mosaic Covenant, it isn’t a redemptive obstacle that needs to be avoided, it isn’t an inconvenient anthesis that needs to be flattened out, and it isn’t even a works principle that needs to be limited to a typological level.
-It unashamedly contains the necessary works principle that needs to be performed in order for the gracious way of salvation to be provided.
+With this in mind, when covenant theologians bump into the conditional nature of the Mosaic Covenant, it isn’t to be understood as a gate that prevents access to God’s grace, it isn’t a pathway that leads to pelagianism, it isn’t a redemptive obstacle that needs to be avoided, it isn’t an inconvenient antithesis that needs to be flattened out, and it isn’t even a works principle that needs to be limited to a typological level.
+It unashamedly does, however, proclaim the necessary works principle that needs to be performed in order for the gracious way of salvation to be provided to God’s people.
 In a word, the Mosaic Covenant is a republication of The Covenant of Works.
+It republishes the requirement of perfect obedience that was given in the garden, and the second Adam must be successful precisely where the first Adam failed.

 Scripture announces this astonishing moment in redemptive history by declaring,